AlphaGo versus Lee Sedol: Game 5

 AlphaGo (white) won the fifth game.
 The game was described as being close.
 Hassabis stated that the result came after the program made a "bad mistake" early in the game.

-Lee, playing black, opened in a similar fashion to the first game and then began to stake out territory in the right and top left corners – a similar strategy to the one he employed successfully in game 4 – while AlphaGo gained influence in the centre of the board.
+Lee, playing black, opened similarly to the first game and began to stake out territory in the right and top left corners – a similar strategy to the one he employed successfully in game 4 – while AlphaGo gained influence in the centre of the board.
 The game remained even until white moves 48 to 58, which AlphaGo played in the bottom right.
 These moves unnecessarily lost ko threats and aji, allowing Lee to take the lead.
 Michael Redmond (9p) speculated that perhaps AlphaGo had missed black's "tombstone squeeze" tesuji.
-Humans are taught to recognize the specific pattern, but it is a long sequence of moves if it has to be computed from scratch.
+Humans are taught to recognize the specific pattern, but it is a long sequence of moves, made difficult if computed from scratch.

-AlphaGo then started to develop the top of the board as well as the centre, and defended successfully against an attack by Lee in moves 69 to 81 that David Ormerod characterised as over-cautious.
-By white 90, AlphaGo had regained equality, and then played a series of moves described by Ormerod as "unusual... but subtly impressive" which gained a small advantage.
-Lee tried a Hail Mary pass with moves 167 and 169 but AlphaGo's defence was successful.
-An Younggil noted white moves 154, 186 and 194 as being particularly strong, and the program played an impeccable endgame, maintaining its lead until Lee resigned.
+AlphaGo then started to develop the top of the board and the centre and defended successfully against an attack by Lee in moves 69 to 81 that David Ormerod characterised as over-cautious.
+By white 90, AlphaGo had regained equality and then played a series of moves described by Ormerod as "unusual... but subtly impressive", which gained a slight advantage.
+Lee tried a Hail Mary pass with moves 167 and 169, but AlphaGo's defence was successful.
+An Younggil noted white moves 154, 186, and 194 as being particularly strong, and the program played an impeccable endgame, maintaining its lead until Lee resigned.